 Autism Prevalence Rate

-According to the Centers for Disease Control and Prevention (CDC) the national rate of children identified with Autism Spectrum Disorder is 1 in 59 children.
-This statistic is based on their evaluation of health and educational records of 8-year-old children in 2014 in 11 states, including New Jersey.
-New Jersey has the highest rate of autism in the nation: 1 in 34 children, or 3% of 8-year-old children.
+According to the Centers for Disease Control and Prevention (CDC) the national rate of children identified with Autism Spectrum Disorder is 1 in 54 children.
+This statistic is based on their evaluation of health and educational records of 8-year-old children in 2016 in 11 states, including New Jersey.
+New Jersey has the highest rate of autism in the nation: 1 in 32 children, or 3.1% of 8-year-old children.
 New Jersey’s prevalence continues to exceed and outpace other states.
-Minnesota is the next highest at 1 in 42.

 Prevalence in 8-year-old children